 Parametric is a statistical test which assumes parameters and the distributions about the population is known.
 It uses a mean value to measure the central tendency.
 These tests are common, and therefore the process of performing research is simple.
-Nonparametric does not make any assumptions and measures the central tendency with median value.
-Some examples of Nonparametric tests are Kruskal-Wallis, Mann-Whitney, etc. In this article, we are going to discuss the definition and difference between the parametric and non-parametric test.
+Non-parametric does not make any assumptions and measures the central tendency with the median value.
+Some examples of Non-parametric tests are Kruskal-Wallis, Mann-Whitney, etc. In this article, we are going to discuss the definition and difference between the parametric and non-parametric test.

 |Value for central tendency||Mean value||Median value|